A thriving blog starts with an intro.

 Keep it simple with practical content not fictional with big numbers.
 Write with understanding about situations or circumstances.
 So others know what you mean from the start.

-Introductory story (involve the reader)
+Intro blog writing (involve the reader)

 In general, you have to prepare the reader so they can simply relate to your content.
 You must have a logical story, to keep the reader focused on the story.